Rohitaa1306/Pycharm/README.md

-#To commit and push to git
+#Commit and Push to Git